shopware5/devdocs/source/developers-guide/backend-components/batch-processes/index.md

 <div class="toc-list"></div>

 ## Process large data sets
-To help you with processing large data sets, Shopware provides you with the `Shopware.window.Progress` component.
+To help you process large data sets, Shopware provides you with the `Shopware.window.Progress` component.
 This component allows you to iterate and run through a list of tasks.
 For example, the `Shopware.grid.Panel` uses this component to delete multiple items at once:

 <div style="text-align:center;">